oxidized-playground/embedded-exercises/README.md

 Can you use heapless for all instances of standard library versions?

-## 2. Hello world
+## 2. Hello Embedded!

-Starting your embedded adventures, this exercise tests your environment and makes sure you can upload to the ESP32 board.
-Other than that, feel free to try some first rust code on de micro controller!
+Get ready to dive into the world of embedded programming with Rust!
+In this exercise, we'll build a standard 'hello' project and flash it onto an ESP32 board.
+Let's power up those circuits and get coding!
+Note: You don't have to change anything in this exercise, but you're free to do so!

 ## 3. Embedded graphics